Last updated on August 20th, 2022 at 12:06 am

 I’ve not had any personal experiences with head lice yet.
 Hopefully, I never do but I wanted to look into it so that if it does happen I have a plan of attack in place and not be stuck at the drugstore buying a toxic chemical potion.
 Which is what happened to my dear friend Sommer when she was on vacation!

-Unfortunately, when you do go to a drugstore the options available to us are sometimes not so vast.
+Unfortunately, when you do go to a drugstore the options available to us are slim.
 A quick glance at the selection of cures in the grocery store left 2 options, one a common brand called Nix.
-Sommer did a great job at highlighting some of the natural brands and services available to treat lice such as Lice Happens, which is a service you can contact that will help you deal with and rid your life of a lice infestation.
-They carry their own natural products as well.

 Happy Heads has an array of Lice Prevention products and systems including their Scootie-Cootie Organic Repelling Shampoo and Leave-in Conditioner & Detangler.
 They’re infused with 100% pure essential oils and are sulfate & paraben free.
 Safe for use daily!

 Washington Toxics Coalition offers some great advice that doesn’t require chemical intervention.
 Here are some highlights:

 - Encourage your child not to share headphones, headrests, hats, hair ribbons, barrettes, scarves, bicycle helmets, brushes, or combs.

 - Talk with your child’s teachers about storing coats in cubbies rather than hanging them on hooks where they can come in close contact with each other.